Cerevel Therapeutics Announces - GuruFocus.com

 CAMBRIDGE, Mass., Dec.
-15, 2022 (GLOBE NEWSWIRE) -- Cerevel Therapeutics ( CERE), a company dedicated to unraveling the mysteries of the brain to treat neuroscience diseases, announced today the publication of data from its Phase 1b clinical trial of emraclidine, a novel muscarinic M4 selective positive allosteric modulator, in adults living with schizophrenia in The Lancet.
+19, 2022 (GLOBE NEWSWIRE) -- Cerevel Therapeutics ( CERE), a company dedicated to unraveling the mysteries of the brain to treat neuroscience diseases, announced today results from the Phase 1 randomized, double-blind trial studying the effect of emraclidine on 24-hour ambulatory blood pressure over an eight-week period in people living with schizophrenia.
+The objective of the trial was to accurately characterize any potential blood pressure effect for both doses of emraclidine studied (10 and 30 mg QD).

-In the Phase 1b trial, both treatment groups of emraclidine (assessing 30 mg once daily and 20 mg twice daily) demonstrated clinically meaningful and statistically significant improvements in assessments of symptom severity (Positive and Negative Syndrome Scale (PANSS) total score) and emraclidine was generally well-tolerated compared with placebo after six weeks of treatment.
+On the primary endpoint, emraclidine demonstrated a mean change from baseline at week eight in 24-hour ambulatory systolic blood pressure (SBP) of -2.7 mmHg for the 10 mg QD group and -0.4 mmHg for the 30 mg QD group.
+The upper bound of the two-sided 95% confidence interval for the change from baseline at week eight was -0.3 mmHg for the 10 mg QD group and 2.1 mmHg for the 30 mg QD group.
+As a result, the trial ruled out an increase in blood pressure for both doses (defined per FDA guidance as >3 mmHg change from baseline).
+The secondary endpoints of the trial demonstrated findings consistent with the primary endpoint, corroborating the overall trial results.
+Emraclidine was generally well-tolerated in this trial, with a side effect profile consistent with prior trials.

-“We believe the data from the Phase 1b trial published in The Lancet support the potential of emraclidine to be an important treatment option with a novel mechanism of action for people living with schizophrenia,” said John H. Krystal, M.D., Robert L. McNeil, Jr. Professor of Translational Research and Professor of Psychiatry, of Neuroscience, and Psychology, and chair of the Yale Department of Psychiatry at Yale School of Medicine.
-“Emraclidine demonstrated clinically meaningful and statistically significant antipsychotic effects with no meaningful differences in gastrointestinal adverse events, extrapyramidal symptoms or weight gain compared with placebo.”
+“These results provide another example of Cerevel’s disciplined approach to drug development and validate the potential of emraclidine to be a transformative treatment for people living with schizophrenia,” said Tony Coles, M.D., chairperson and chief executive officer of Cerevel Therapeutics.
+“As a trained cardiologist, I am pleased that these results clearly support our conclusion that emraclidine does not cause a change in blood pressure when dosed in schizophrenia patients.
+Our comprehensive Phase 2 clinical program is well underway, as we seek to bring this much-needed new treatment option to people living with schizophrenia as quickly as possible.”

 About Emraclidine